Dreamfarer/UZH/README.md

 </details>

 ### Step 4: Do your magic, be creative
 Now it is the time to implement all your changes.
 Please make sure that your code works and yields the maximum amount of points possible.
-If this is not possible, please clearly label them as such.
-If the solution is more than one file, be sure to add them all within a folder that is named appropriately.
+If this is not the case, please clearly label them as such.
+If the solution contains more than one file, be sure to add them all within a folder following the convention of **USERNAME Solution**, e.g. **Perytron Solution**.

-> As for test cases: There is one file where every contributor can add their individual test cases, so that all are collected in one file.
-Just add yours at the bottom of the file, ending your test names with your username or abbrevation, e.g. ** def test_invalid_input_PER **.
+> As for test cases: There is one file where every contributor adds their individual test cases, so that all are collected in one file.
+Just add yours at the bottom of the file.
+Please append your test function names with your username or abbreviation, e.g. def test_invalid_input_PER.

 ### Step 5: Just send it (Commit & Push)
-> When writing a message, be sure to write it in present tense, as this is the standard.
+> When writing your commit message, be sure to follow the convention of starting the sentence with a capital letter and writing in present tense, e.g. "**Add solution 010-4**".
 <details><summary>Git-SCM</summary>

 To track, stage and commit your changes, you will have to copy and paste the following commands into your git-enabled terminal of choice.
 Please change **COMMIT_MESSAGE** and **ADDITIONAL_DESCRIPTION** to something meaningful, e.g. **git commit -m "E10 T1 fix" -m "Fix typo in main function"**.
-Be sure to follow the convention of starting the sentence with a capital letter.
 Don't forget to include the quotation marks (").
 ```
 git add .
 git commit -m "COMMIT_MESSAGE" -m "ADDITIONAL_DESCRIPTION"